sprucelee/police-brutality/all-locations.md

 ## Oakland

-### Officer runs down protesters with police cruiser | Believed to be May 30th
+### Officer runs down protesters with police cruiser | (believed to be) May 30th

 A police cruiser in Oakland was seen driving erratically and chasing down protesters in the street, hitting several of them.

+tags: vehicle, drive

 id: ca-oakland-1